Registration and login are required to submit items online and to check the status of current submissions.

 Conclusions should only answer the objectives of the research.
 Tells how your work advances the field from the present state of knowledge.
 Without clear Conclusions, reviewers and readers will find it difficult to judge the work, and whether or not it merits publication in the journal.
 Do not repeat the Abstract, or just list experimental results.
 Provide a clear scientific justification for your work, and indicate possible applications and extensions.
-This conclusion should be provide as a paragraph.
+This conclusion should be provided as a paragraph.
 You should also suggest future experiments and/or point out those that are underway.

-Recognize those who helped in the research, especially funding supporter of your research financially.
+Recognize those who helped in the research, especially funding supporters of your research financially.
 Include individuals who have assisted you in your study: Advisors, Financial supporters, or may another supporter, i.e. Proofreaders, Typists, and Suppliers, who may have given materials.
 Do not acknowledge one of the authors' names.